MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-apt.md

 ## Install Azure CLI

 There are two options to install the Azure CLI on your system.
-You can download an install script that will run the install commands for you, or you can execute the install commands yourself in a step-by-step process if you prefer.
+You can download an install script that will run the install commands for you, or you can execute the install commands yourself in a step-by-step process.
 Both methods are provided below.

 ### Option 1: Install with one command

-The Azure CLI team maintains a script to run all installation commands in one step.
+The easiest way to install the Azure CLI is through a script maintained by the Azure CLI team.
+This script runs all installation commands in one step.
 This script is downloaded via `curl` and piped directly to `bash` to install the CLI.

 If you wish to inspect the contents of the script yourself before executing, simply download the script first using `curl` and inspect it in your favorite text editor.